-Get the most out of your iPad Pro with these USB-C hubs
+These USB-C hubs help you maximize your new iPad Pro

 Bottom line

-We think the HyperDrive 6-in-1 USB-C Hub Adapter is the best option for those who are looking for a dedicated USB-C hub designed specifically for the iPad Pro.
-It connects directly with the iPad Pro, and matches the design perfectly with the aluminum body and finish.
+We think the HyperDrive 9-in-1 USB-C Hub Adapter is the best option for those looking for the best iPad Pro USB-C hub designed specifically for the iPad Pro.
+It connects directly with the iPad Pro and perfectly matches the design with the aluminum body and finish, which makes it feel as if Apple designed it.
 It also gives you six more ports, including an SD card slot, which all of the other options are missing.
 And if you need it for another USB-C device, the HyperDrive still works.

 Credits — The team that worked on this guide